jayanthkoushik/shiny-pyseed/README.md

 The available configurations, and the command line arguments for specifying them are:

-1. `--barebones/--no-barebones`: Whether to enable barebones mode.
+1. `--barebones`: Enable barebones mode.
 If enabled, some of the other arguments will be ignored, and a barebones project will be created.
-False by default.
 2. `--project <PATH>`: Path where the new project is created.
 This is the only required configuration.
 3. `--description <DESCRIPTION>`: Project description.